Part-Time Evening Program

 How to Apply

 Admission criteria and performance standards are the same in all day and evening law programs.
 Applications are accepted Sept.
 1 - April 1 for priority consideration for all J.D. programs, including part-time.
-Applications will be accepted May 1 through July 31 on a space available bases.
+Applications will be accepted from May 1 through July 31 on a space-available basis.
 Learn about the application process and apply online via LSAC.org.